 These are the only four written resources, we know of, that can successfully teach you how to braintan.
 Every other book and magazine article lacks the detail and/or expertise.
 If you want to learn how, you need to either own (or borrow) one of these books or have an experienced person to teach you.
 Preferably both.
 We will still endeavor to tell you the pluses and minuses of each one.

-You will find links to mail order direct from each author or order on-line from
+You will find links to order on-line from Traditional Tanners.

 How to tan with Brains, Soap or Eggs